Services

 The Care Record is a shared system that allows health or social care professionals within the local health and social care community to appropriately access the most up-to-date and accurate information about patients to deliver the best possible care.

 The Care Record Guarantee is our commitment that we will use records about you in ways that respect your rights and promote your health and wellbeing.
-Copies of the full document can be obtained from here.
+Copies of the full document can be obtained here.

 Locala Health and Wellbeing view data from the Yorkshire and Humber Care Record.
 The Yorkshire and Humber Care Record is a shared system that allows Healthcare staff within Yorkshire and Humber to appropriately access the most up-to date and correct information about patients, to deliver the best possible care.